-- job dissatisfaction.
-As a consequence, employees are likely to become increasingly irritated. - 6.
-Use of misleading information.
-If a standardized system is not in place, there are multiple opportunities for fabricating information about an employee's performance. - 7.
-Wasted time and money.
+- 7. Wasted time and money.
 Performance management systems cost money and quite a bit of time.
 These resources are wasted when systems are poorly designed and implemented. - 8.
 Emerging biases.
 Personal values, biases, and relationships are likely to replace organizational standards. - 9.
 Unclear ratings system.
-Because of poor communication, employees may not know how their ratings are generated and how the ratings are translated into rewards. - 10.
+Because of poor communication, employees may not know how their ratings are generated and how the ratings are translated into rewards.
+For example, a study of nurses in South Africa found that the implementation of performance management failed when it was not seen as useful for career progression, did not include performance improvement, and was not clear about how exceptional performance was going to be rewarded.
+The lack of a clear rating system not only threatened the implementation of performance management, but also created doubts about the transparency and accuracy of the system, which translated in perceptions of organizational unfairness and injustice.42 - 10.
 Varying and unfair standards and ratings.
 Both standards and individual ratings may vary across and within units and also be unfair. - 11.
 Unjustified demands on managers' and employees' resources.
 Poorly implemented systems do not provide the benefits provided by well-implemented systems, yet they take up managers' and employees' time.
-Such systems will be resisted because of competing obligations and allocation of resources (e.g., time).
-What is sometimes worse, managers may simply choose to avoid the system altogether, and employees may feel increased levels of overload. - 12.
+Such systems will be resisted because of competing obligations and the allocation of resources (e.g., time).
+What is sometimes worse, managers may simply choose to avoid the system altogether, and employees may feel increased levels of overload.43 - 12.
 Increased risk of litigation.
 Expensive lawsuits may be filed by individuals who feel they have been appraised unfairly.
-As an example, see the case of Yahoo in Box 1-2.